The graduation ceremony consists of the following components:

 Conferment of degrees

-When the Vice-Chancellor introduces the conferring of degrees, a convocation marshal will direct each group of graduands to rise and proceed, row by row, to the right hand side of the stage.
+When the vice-chancellor introduces the conferring of degrees, a convocation marshal will direct each group of graduands to rise and proceed, row by row, to the right hand side of the stage.
 A hood that coincides with the degree/program (no hood for diplomas/certificates) will be draped over the graduand's arm just before going onto the stage.
-Graduands will proceed to the stage right stairway, present their line-up/name card to the stage marshal, and wait for the stage marshal to direct them to proceed onto the stage.
-At centre stage, the hood will be removed from the arm and placed over the head at the same time when the graduates receive congratulations from the President, Chancellor, or Vice-President Academic & Provost.
+Graduands will proceed to the stage right stairway, present their line-up/name card to the stage marshal and wait for the stage marshal to direct them to proceed onto the stage.
+At centre stage, the hood will be removed from the arm and placed over the head at the same time when the graduates receive congratulations from the president, chancellor or vice-president, Academic and Provost.

-Bachelor's and Master's degrees are conferred three-at-a-time by the President, Chancellor, and the Vice-President, Academic & Provost.
+Bachelor's and Master's degrees are conferred three-at-a-time by the president, chancellor and the vice-president, Academic and Provost.
 Bachelor's degrees are awarded first, followed by the Master's degrees.

 At this time, guests are welcome to take pictures of their graduates.
 Those guests wishing to take pictures of individual graduates should stand in the designated area at the left of the stage.

 To avoid congestion of the photo area, guests are asked to wait to come forward until their particular graduand is ready to proceed across the stage from the right.

 Following the presentation of degrees and diplomas, medal and prize winners (including the Governor General Award, Alumni Gold Medals and other student and alumni awards) will be called to the stage to receive their awards.